 Paducah, Kentucky is served by Barkley Regional Airport with jet service to Chicago-O’Hare (two round trips daily) and connections to 150 domestic and a number of international destinations.
 Regional hubs include Nashville and Memphis, Tennessee, Louisville and Lexington, Kentucky, St. Louis, Missouri, Carbondale and Chicago, Illinois.

-Call Blue Dot Taxi Service: 270-215-1282 for airport to A.I.R.
-Studio transportation.
-Rates are: $2.00 per mile.
-Fare between A.I.R.
-Studio and the airport will range between $20- $25.
-We recommend calling Blue Dot to arrange for pick-up in advance of your departure for Paducah.
+Call Blue Dot Taxi: 270-821-8220 for transportation from the airport to A.I.R.
+Studio Paducah-621 Madison Street.
+Rates are: $2.50 per mile.
+Fare between A.I.R. and the airport will range between $20 – $25.
+We recommend you call Blue Dot a day in advance of your departure for Paducah to arrange to be picked up at the airport upon arrival.
+For more info: bluedotcab.com/taxi.

 “The perks of a residency at A.I.R.
 Studio include time to focus on getting work done and the chance to work in the close-knit atmosphere of the community, which is generally supportive of artists… the studio space is a large open space which accommodates work in a variety of disciplines.”